RobinSmits/GPT-3.5-FineTuning/README.md

 The performance of the 3 Transformer models lag a little bit behind.
 They would clearly benefit from training on more data samples.

 The Open LLM PolyLM achieves the lowest score.
-The OpenLLaMA 7B V2 model however achieves a remarkable score of 89.1% which is very close to the score achieved by GPT-3.5 Turbo.
+The OpenLLaMA 7B V2 model however achieves a remarkable score of 89.5% which is comparable to the scores achieved by the GPT-3.5 Turbo finetuned models (0613 and 1106).

 | (LLM) Model Type | Validation Accuracy (%) Score |
 |:---------------|----------------:|